owings1/pytableaux/doc/logics/b3e.rst

     * The assertion operator can expression alternate versions of validities that fail in `K3W`_.
 For example, P{A} implies P{A V \*B} in B3E, which fails in `K3W`_.

+    * D. A. Bochvar published his paper in 1938.
+An English translation by Merrie Bergmann was published in 1981. *On a three-valued logical calculus and its application to the analysis of the paradoxes of the classical extended functional calculus.* History and Philosophy of Logic, 2(1-2):87–112, 1981.

+    For further reading, see:

+    * Beall, Jc `Off-topic: a new interpretation of Weak Kleene logic <http://entailments.net/papers/beall-ajl-wk3-interp.pdf>`_.
+2016.

 .. _CPL: cpl.html
 .. _K3: k3.html